badoet/ionic-framework/core/src/components/route/readme.md

-# ion-route
+# syg-route

 The route component takes a component and renders it when the Browser URL matches the url property.

 > Note: this component should only be used with vanilla and Stencil JavaScript projects.
-For Angular projects, use [`ion-router-outlet`](../router-outlet) and the Angular router.
+For Angular projects, use [`syg-router-outlet`](../router-outlet) and the Angular router.

 ## Navigation Hooks

 Navigation hooks can be used to perform tasks or act as navigation guards.
-Hooks are used by providing functions to the `beforeEnter` and `beforeLeave` properties on each `ion-route`.
+Hooks are used by providing functions to the `beforeEnter` and `beforeLeave` properties on each `syg-route`.
 Returning `true` allows navigation to proceed, while returning `false` causes it to be cancelled.
 Returning an object of type `NavigationHookOptions` allows you to redirect navigation to another page.

 ## Interfaces